liuzjMr/online-books/README.md

 ---

-## What makes it special?
-1. **Audio + Text Sync**
-   Users can read and listen at the same time, making learning and reading more fun.

-2. **Easy Management**
-   Admins can organize books with just a few clicks.

----

 ## Why is this project useful?
 This platform combines reading and listening, making reading more fun and helpful for different people.
 The backend system also helps keep the library organized.